Steadying0235/gpu-screen-recorder-fork/README.md

 For example it can cause your computer to freeze when recording certain games.

 # Installation
-If you are running an Arch Linux based distro then you can find gpu screen recorder on aur under the name gpu-screen-recorder-git (`yay -S gpu-screen-recorder-git`).\
+If you are running an Arch Linux based distro then you can find gpu screen recorder on aur under the name gpu-screen-recorder (`yay -S gpu-screen-recorder`).\
 If you are running another distro then you can run `sudo ./install.sh`, but you need to manually install the dependencies, as described below.\
 You can also install gpu screen recorder ([the gtk gui version](https://git.dec05eba.com/gpu-screen-recorder-gtk/)) from [flathub](https://flathub.org/apps/details/com.dec05eba.gpu_screen_recorder), which is the easiest method to install GPU Screen Recorder on non-arch based distros.\